Süleyman Soylu: Removal of HDP officials

 As Interior Minister, Soylu has replaced at least 45 out of 65 mayors from municipalities won by the pro-Kurdish Peoples' Democratic Party (HDP) in the 2019 local elections with Ankara-appointed trustees over alleged affiliation with the Kurdistan Workers' Party (PKK).
 At least 21 of these mayors were jailed.
 Later in February 2021, Soylu had more than 700 HDP district and provincial chairpersons arrested.
 These actions received positive responses from some nationalist politicians including Devlet Bahçeli of the Nationalist Movement Party (MHP), but inspired condemnation from members of the opposition Republican People's Party (CHP) and human rights groups, with Human Rights Watch describing charges leveled against HDP officials as "trumped up" and "politically motivated".
 After Istanbul mayor Ekrem İmamoğlu visited some of the jailed mayors, Soylu defended the arrests by saying "they’ve never denied, to this day, having a connection to the PKK", and threatened to "ruin" İmamoğlu if he continued "busying [himself] with other affairs".

 Korkmaz controversy

 He used a business jet owned by Sezgin Baran Korkmaz airline Borajet during the Constitutional Referendum in 2017.
 This was reported after he was accused of having warned Korkmaz to leave Turkey before he was apprehended.

+Views

+In March 2026, Süleyman Soylu stated that if Israel were to act against Turkey in a similar way to its actions in other parts of the Middle East, the outcome would be Israel's annihilation.
+He declared: "We may lose 300–400 thousand martyrs, but with God's permission, there will be no country called Israel left."

+In March 2017, Soylu threatened European countries with migration, by stating: "If you want, we'll send the 15,000 refugees to you that we don't send each month and blow your mind.".